What if I am not an experienced cyclist… Can I still do it?

 What kind of bike do I need to ride on the towpath?

 The majority of the towpath is a dirt trail.
-There will be a couple sections which are paved and a couple which are crushed stone.
-You would be wise to bring either a mountain bike, trail bike or a hybrid.
-It is possible to complete the ride on a road bike (which has very thin tires) however, if it happens to rain at any time near the tour some of the trail may be soft and difficult for a road bike to travel on.
-In such a case if you choose a road bike you will no doubt remember the tour for years … and will probably be remembered for just as long.
+There will be a couple of sections that are paved, and a couple that are crushed stone.
+You would be wise to bring either a mountain bike, trail bike, or a hybrid.
+It is possible to complete the ride on a road bike (which has very thin tires); however, if it happens to rain before or during the tour, some of the trails may be soft and difficult for a road bike to travel.
+In such a case, if you choose a road bike you will no doubt remember the tour for years … and will probably be remembered for just as long.

 If I only ride for the weekend how am I going to get back to my car?

-Once we arrive at the campground on Sunday evening it is only about ten miles back to Boonsboro where you boarded the charter bus the day before.
-If you left your car parked there we will transport you back.
-If you had someone drop you off we can provide you with directions to the campground if you would like to have them meet you there.
+Once we arrive at the campground on Sunday evening it is only about ten miles back to the San Mar Campus in Boonsboro, where you boarded the charter bus the day before.
+We can transport you back to the San Mar Campus; or, provide you with directions to the campground, if you would like to have a friend meet you there.

 What do I need to bring with me?

 When you register we will send you a Participant’s Handbook which lists everything you will need, and everything you do not.
-If you have specific questions email Top Dog.
+If you have specific questions email us.

-What if I want to leave my entire estate to the childrens home?
+What if I want to leave my entire estate to San Mar?